Rob Ryan: Arizona Cardinals

-Hutchinson Community College
+Hutchinson

 After being fired by the Arizona Cardinals, Ryan served as defensive coordinator at Hutchinson Community College in 1996.
 Ryan's defense led the nation in total defense (228 yards-per-game) and in sacks (56).
 They also set a national record by forcing 49 turnovers.

-Oklahoma State University
+Oklahoma State

 In 1997, Ryan became the defensive coordinator at Oklahoma State.
 While at Oklahoma State, the Cowboys defense continually ranked among the best in the nation, also he was named Coordinator of the Year by The Sporting News in 1997.

 In 1999, they were ranked 10th in the nation in total defense.
 In 1998, they were second in the nation with 41 sacks.
 In his first season at Oklahoma State, the Cowboys defense finished among the nation top-20 in turnover margin, rushing defense, scoring defense, and total defense, allowing just 302.7 yards-per-game.
 It was an over 100-yard improvement per game from the year before and helped the Cowboys produce an 8–4 mark and capping the 1997 season with a berth in the Alamo Bowl.